thomasgeissl/ESP-NOW-MIDI/README.md

 4. Use the provided API to send MIDI messages, similar to the original MIDI library.
 5. Or use the client with the no-code enomik web-app

-if you are planning to send midi messages from your computer to your other esp32 micro controller, the dongle firmware will forward midi messages received via usb midi, the sender first needs to register its mac address by sending any midi message to the dongle via esp now midi.
+If you are planning to send midi messages from your computer to your other esp32 micro controller, the dongle firmware will forward midi messages received via usb midi, the sender first needs to register its mac address by sending any midi message to the dongle via esp now midi.

-if you are using the dongle with a display then make sure you have set `HAS_DISPLAY 1` in config.h
+If you are using the dongle with a display then make sure you have set `HAS_DISPLAY 1` in config.h

 ### enomik 3000 (WIP)
 This library is fully integrated in the [ESP-NOW MIDI Kit](https://grantler-instruments.github.io/enomik-app/) - the no-code app for creating (wireless) MIDI devices.